How To Set Up Overnight Employees

 Updated over a week ago

 If you have employees who work overnight hours, they will be punching in and out on two different days.
 You can set up your Fingercheck account to accommodate these conditions.
 The way you want the system to recognize the overnight hours determines how you count employee punches.
-You have can use either of the following methods:
+You can use either of the following methods:

 • Create a window of time (starting from the first punch) that will count as being worked on the same day